Tulsa Drug & Alcohol Rehab, Detox & Treatment Resources

 Unfortunately, hickory-smoked BBQ isn’t the only thing that Tulsa residents consume for entertainment.
 Drug and alcohol abuse also leaves its mark on the city.
 According to a report by the National Survey on Drug Use and Health, it’s estimated that approximately 9 percent of the population in the Tulsa metropolitan area suffers from substance use disorders, which follows the same trend as the rest of Oklahoma.
 Many of these individuals misuse alcohol, and the opioid crisis is also a growing problem.
 Overdose from prescription opioid painkillers is one of the leading causes of accidental death in the state, and many people also struggle with substances such as heroin, cocaine and other illegal drugs.
 Substance misuse in Oklahoma carries a cost of up to $7.2 billion dollars per year.

 If you’re one of the many Tulsa residents struggling with a substance use disorder, you don’t have to suffer in silence.
 You can recover and lead a healthy, sober lifestyle, and there are people and programs dedicated to helping you find success along the way.
-This guide will give you an overview of the options for Tulsa drug rehab.

 Alcohol & Drug Rehab Centers in Tulsa, Oklahoma